LMJS is an affiliate member of the Road Runners Club of America (RRCA) and of the Pacific Association of USA Track and Field (PAUSATF).

-Starting in 2008 for the "odd" numbered months, the Fourth Sunday Runs will consist of concurrent 5K (1 lap), 10K (2 laps) and 15K (3 laps) races around Lake Merritt.
-Then for the "even" numbered months, just the 5K and 10K will be contested.
+The Fourth Sunday Runs consist of concurrent 5K (1 lap), 10K (2 laps) and 15K (3 laps) races around Lake Merritt.
 The February run is the Couples Relay; one female, then one male, each running one 5K lap.
-The August run is the Time Is On Your Side Run in which the winners in the 5K and 10K runs are those that most accurately predict their times; no watches or pacing allowed.

 Additionally, on the morning of the Bay-to-Breakers, LMJS presents an alternative race in the Berkeley Hills – the Tilden Tough Ten.
 This is the first race in the renowned Triple Crown Trail Championship series.

 The Club participates as a group in two major Northern California races.
 We field several seven-person teams at the Tahoe Relays in early June, and four-person teams at the Christmas Relays at Lake Merced in San Francisco in mid-December.
 Entry fees are subsidized by the Club.
 Very inexpensive housing is available at Lake Tahoe in cabins which we rent every year.

 LMJS issues e-mail bulletins monthly with the latest news and articles of interest.
 Also, our website is another resource for members and non-members, including a message board for making running related postings.